laragento/docs/guidelines-method-names.md

 <a name="introduction"></a>
 ## Introduction
-If you are creating an Manager, Api or Controller to your Laragento package, please use the following method names and method-naming-conventions.
+If you are creating an Manager, Api or Controller to your Laragento module, please use the following method names and method-naming-conventions.
 It makes it a lot easier for a developer to access your data if all method-names look the same.